Pan-fried Potato Latkes use mashed potatoes instead of grated potatoes for the perfect crispy-outside soft-inside Chanukah treat.

 Note: The latkes don't taste as good the next day or even after they have cooled.
 Serve these treats immediately for the best experience.

-There is a ton of debate over what is the best thing to serve with latkes, and the battle is usually between sour cream & apple sauce.
-I am an apple sauce fan, but you can also dress these latkes up with: sour cream, apple sauce, cream cheese (with chives and herbs), fruit compote, creme fraiche or Mascarpone (with chives and herbs), herbed greek yogurt.
+There is a ton of debate over what is the best thing to serve with latkes, and the battle is usually between sour cream and apple sauce.
+I am an apple sauce fan, but you can also dress these latkes up with sour cream, apple sauce, cream cheese (with chives and herbs), fruit compote, creme fraiche, or Mascarpone (with chives and herbs), herbed Greek yogurt.

 Other Chanukah Foods